josevcm/nfc-laboratory/README.md

  ![REQA](/screenshots/nfc-baseband-reqa.png?raw=true "REQA signal capture")

  As can be seen, it is a signal modulated in 100% ASK that corresponds to the REQA 26h command of the NFC specifications, the response of the card uses something called load modulation that manifests as a series of pulses on the main signal after the command.

+### Demodulation

+ Due to the digital nature of the signal I used a technique called symbol correlation which is equivalent to carrying out the convolution of the signal with the shape of each symbol to be detected.
+Without going into details, the NFC-A modulation is based on 6 symbols: Y, X and Z for commands and E, D, F for card responses (see NFC specifications for complete description).

+ Demodulation is performed by calculating the correlation for each of these symbols and detecting when the maximum approximation to each of them occurs.